dialogs/homepage/static/content/en/career/frontend_calls.md

 ---
-title: Project Manager (implementation department)
+title: Frontend developer (Calls Module)
-date: "2015-05-06T23:46:37.121Z"
+date: '2015-05-06T23:46:37.121Z'
 category: IT, Development
 tags:
-    - Project Management
+  - RxJS
-    - Scrum
+  - WebRTC
 city: Moscow
-salary: salary is not specified.
-description: Now we want to strengthen our team with a Project Manager, who will work with us to develop the best corporate messenger.
+salary: from 180,000 to 240,000 rub.
+description: Our fast growing team requires Frontend developer to develop the client side of the messaging platform.
 ---

-###What we expect
+### What we expect

+- development of the frontend-module calls for the messenger;
+- development of a server log visualization module;
+- WebRTC interaction development for chrome / firefox;
+- RxJS;
-- experience in managing IT projects for at least 5 years (on the side of the contractor);
+- English at the level of understanding technical literature;
-- experience with government customers is a must;
+- experience with VoIP, WebRTC.
-- experience of successful implementation of information systems in large geographically distributed companies as a director / project manager;
-- practical experience in implementing projects using flexible software development methodologies (Scrum, Kanban, etc.);
-- availability of certificates in the field of project management (PMI, IPMA or similar).

-###Bonuses
+### Bonuses

 - white salary and annual bonuses;
 - flexible schedule;
 - participation in the development of open-source projects of the company and active work with the community;